cailynjmiller/kickstarter-analysis/README.md

 # An Analysis of Kickstarter Campaigns
-An analysis performed on kickstarter campaigns to investigate trends.
+## This is an analysis of kickstarter campaigns across a variety of industries, budgets, and timeframes in order to uncover trends on what makes a successful campaign.
+### This is the breakdown of successful, failed, cancelled, and live campaigns across all categories.